---

 ## This Week

-**Execute these four foundational tasks this week to establish a baseline for your brand's Generative Engine Optimization strategy.** Perform queries on ChatGPT, Perplexity, Claude, and Gemini for your top products and inspect the raw HTML on three product pages using the "View Page Source" command.
-Complete the process by running the Rich Results Test for schema validation and comparing AI-reported pricing against actual store prices.
+Query ChatGPT, Perplexity, Claude, and Gemini for your top products this week.
+You must also inspect the raw HTML on three product pages using the "View Page Source" method.
+Additionally, run the Rich Results Test for schema validation and compare AI-reported pricing against your actual store prices to complete the weekly task list.

-* **Query AI Models:** Search ChatGPT, Perplexity, Claude, and Gemini for your top-performing products.
+* **Query ChatGPT, Perplexity, Claude, and Gemini** for your top products.

-* **Audit Pricing:** Compare AI-reported pricing against actual store prices to identify discrepancies.
+* **Compare AI-reported pricing** against actual store prices.

 ## This Month